marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/ARO.md

 ## Platform Requirements

-To use Daffy on **Azure**, there are some platform info and requirements that need to be gathered or met.
+To use Daffy on **Azure ARO**, there are some platform info and requirements that need to be gathered or met.
 We have a simple doc that you should refer to that list all providers and what would be needed.
 For **Azure ARO**, it breaks down to the following basic three items:

 **Account Details** - The account that you plan to install OpenShift